Interactive Multimedia Report (IMR)

 Rather than render the report content, as the Report Reader does, a Rendered Report Reader presents to the user the pre-rendered version of the report that is included in the DiagnosticReport resource.
 The pre-rendered report includes multimedia content and hyperlinks.
 When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the linked contents and display them to the user.

-A Rendered Report Reader shall retrieve and display the HTML report specified in DiagnosticReport.presentedForm.
+A Rendered Report Reader SHALL retrieve and display the HTML report specified in DiagnosticReport.presentedForm.

 Note: There are no additional image viewing capabilities required for Rendered Report Readers.
 In other words, the image viewing capabilities presented by the Rendered Report Readers is defined by how the Report Creator created the rendered report.
-For example, for image references, one Report Creator may render them using WADO-RS links which will show a static rendered image, while another Report Creator may render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc. The Rendered Report Reader may provide additional image viewing capabilities.
+For example, for image references, one Report Creator MAY render them using WADO-RS links which will show a static rendered image, while another Report Creator MAY render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc. The Rendered Report Reader MAY provide additional image viewing capabilities.

-1.52.1.1.5 Image Manager / Image Archive
+1:52.1.1.5 Image Manager / Image Archive

 An Image Manager / Image Archive provides the images and related objects to the Report Readers.